Targeted therapy

 What it is

 Targeted therapy is a type of cancer treatment that uses drugs to block specific molecules that cancer cells need to grow.
-These molecules, called receptors, are like locks on the surface of cancer cells.
-Targeted therapy works by using a 'key' that fits into these locks, blocking the molecules and stopping the cancer cells from getting the nutrients they need to grow.
+These molecules, called proteins, help cancer cells divide and multiply.
+By blocking these proteins, targeted therapy can slow or stop the growth of cancer cells.

 How it works